Child labour: Industrial Revolution in Great Britain

 Child wages were often low, the wages were as little as 10–20% of an adult male's wage.
-Karl Marx was an outspoken opponent of child labour, saying British industries "could but live by sucking blood, and children’s blood too", and that U.S. capital was financed by the "capitalized blood of children".
-Letitia Elizabeth Landon castigated child labour in her 1835 poem The Factory, portions of which she pointedly included in her 18th Birthday Tribute to Princess Victoria in 1837.
+Karl Marx was an outspoken opponent of child labour, saying British industries "could but live by sucking blood, and children's blood too", and that U.S. capital was financed by the "capitalized blood of children".
+Letitia Elizabeth Landon castigated child labour in her 1835 poem "The Factory", portions of which she pointedly included in her 18th Birthday Tribute to Princess Victoria in 1837.

-Throughout the second half of the 19th century, child labour began to decline in industrialised societies due to regulation and economic factors because of the Growth of trade unions.
+Throughout the second half of the 19th century, child labour began to decline in industrialised societies due to regulation and economic factors because of the growth of trade unions.
 The regulation of child labour began from the earliest days of the Industrial Revolution.
 The first act to regulate child labour in Britain was passed in 1803.
-As early as 1802 and 1819 Factory Acts were passed to regulate the working hours of workhouse children in factories and cotton mills to 12 hours per day.
-These acts were largely ineffective and after radical agitation, by for example the "Short Time Committees" in 1831, a Royal Commission recommended in 1833 that children aged 11–18 should work a maximum of 12 hours per day, children aged 9–11 a maximum of eight hours, and children under the age of nine were no longer permitted to work.
-This act however only applied to the textile industry, and further agitation led to another act in 1847 limiting both adults and children to 10-hour working days.
+Factory Acts were created.
+Multiple chimney sweepers' acts were passed to limit the age of chimney sweeps.
 Lord Shaftesbury was an outspoken advocate of regulating child labour.

 As technology improved and proliferated, there was a greater need for educated employees.
 This saw an increase in schooling, with the eventual introduction of compulsory schooling.
 Improved technology, automation and further legislation significantly reduced child labour particularly in western Europe and the U.S.